samd1993/GutMicrobiomeTreeOfLife/Dada2_server_tutorial.md

 Good job!
 You submitted your first job.
 If you get another immediate email saying job finished it is likely that your job failed.
 If you get a job completion email in a couple hours/days then your job will have completed.
 The cool thing is you can submit multiple jobs which should be much easier than always waiting for dada2 to finish.
 Sidenote: sometimes SLURM will email you job FAILED after a couple hours/days but really it finished and you should see the output files in your directory.
 If you don't then the job failed and I would try again but request 48G instead of 24G.

+## Final Steps:

+Before you move your files to p31966, download your 3 outputs files (demux, table, rep seqs) and upload to sharepoint, plus your metadata.

+Then you can move the entire study to p31966.
+First make a study folder in p31966

+`mkdir /projects/p31966/<studyname>`

+Now move all your study files to the new folder in p31966.
+Make sure you are outside the study directory in your home folder

+`mv <studyname>/* /projects/p31966/<studyname>`

+The code above basically will move all file contents of the study you just completed in qiime2 over to p31966